giantswarm/rfc/cluster-api-state-metrics-adoption/README.md

 ### Variant 2: dedicated `kube-state-metrics` on management cluster

-As `kube-state-metrics` is already deployed in each cluster, it's also possible to create a dedicated CAPI scoped KSM-App to only monitor Cluster API + infrastructure specific custom resources.
+As `kube-state-metrics` is already deployed in each cluster with a well defined scope, it's also possible to create a dedicated CAPI scoped KSM-App to only monitor Cluster API plus infrastructure specific custom resources.

-#### Variant 2.1: dedicated `kube-state-metrics` on management cluster for all CAPI providers
+#### Variant 2.1: dedicated `kube-state-metrics` instance on management cluster for all CAPI providers

+One generic KSM instance which bundles all the Cluster API specific `CustomResourceStateMetrics` configuration plus infrastructure specific specific `CustomResourceStateMetrics` configuration.

 ##### Pros